 Social media and bullying has frequently been cited as a contributory factor in influencing body image.
 A recent survey showed that teenagers spend over an hour a day using social media sites such as Facebook, Instagram and Snapchat.

-Prof Veale says: "It is difficult to draw the line where body dissatisfaction stops and BDD starts.
-Social media, in particular Instagram, certainly play a part in showcasing perfect bodies and BDD patients just want to fit in with what they see."
+It's difficult to draw the line where body dissatisfaction stops and BDD starts.
+Social media, in particular Instagram, certainly play a part in showcasing perfect bodies and BDD patients just want to fit in with what they see.

 Cosmetic surgery and BDD

-Many people who suffer with BDD try to alter perceived defects with frequent and repetitive cosmetic surgery.
-However, fewer than 10% of BDD patients will be satisfied with the results of the surgery, and their anxieties are often transferred to another aspect of their appearance.
+Many people who suffer with body dysmorphia try to alter perceived defects with frequent and repetitive cosmetic surgery.
+However, fewer than 10% of BDD patients will be satisfied with the results of the BDD plastic surgery, and their anxieties are often transferred to another aspect of their appearance.
 It is thought that around 15% of people seeking plastic surgery have BDD.

 Signs and symptoms of BDD

-- Obsessively checking their appearance in a mirror or reflective surface
+- Obsessively checking your appearance in a mirror or reflective surface

-- Cutting or combing their hair to make it "just so"
+- Cutting or combing your hair to make it 'just so'

-- Picking their skin to make it smooth and feeling for imperfections and flaws
+- Picking your skin to make it smooth and feeling for imperfections and flaws

-- Constantly comparing themselves against models in magazines or friends/ celebrities social media
+- Constantly comparing yourself to models in magazines or friends'/celebrities' social media

-- Disproportionate amount of discussion about their appearance
+- Disproportionate amount of discussion about your appearance

 - Using make-up to camouflage and hide behind